Arikara language: History

-For several hundred years, the Arikara lived as a semi-nomadic people on the Great Plains in present-day United States of America.
+For several hundred years, the Arikara lived as a semi-nomadic people on the Great Plains in present-day United States.
 They are believed to have separated as a people from the Pawnee in about the 15th century.
 The Arzberger site near present-day Pierre, South Dakota, designated as a National Historic Landmark, is an archeological site from this period, containing the remains of a fortified village with more than 44 lodges.

 During the sedentary seasons, the Arikara lived primarily in villages of earth lodges.
 While traveling or during the seasonal bison hunts, they erected portable tipis as temporary shelter.
 They were primarily an agricultural society, whose women cultivated varieties of corn (or maize).
 The crop was such an important staple of their society that it was referred to as "Mother Corn".

 Traditionally an Arikara family owned 30–40 dogs.
 The people used them for hunting and as sentries, but most importantly for transportation in the centuries before the Plains tribes adopted the use of horses in the 1600s.
 Many of the Plains tribes had used the travois, a lightweight transportation device pulled by dogs.
 It consisted of two long poles attached by a harness at the dog's shoulders, with the butt ends dragging behind the animal; midway, a ladder-like frame, or a hoop made of plaited thongs, was stretched between the poles; it held loads that might exceed 60 pounds.
 Women also used dogs to pull travois to haul firewood or infants.
 The travois were used to carry meat harvested during the seasonal hunts; a single dog could pull a quarter of a bison.

 In the late 18th century, the tribe suffered a high rate of fatalities from smallpox epidemics, which so reduced their population as to disrupt their social structure.
 Due to their reduced numbers, the Arikara started to live closer to the Mandan and Hidatsa tribes in the same area for mutual protection.
 They migrated gradually from present-day Nebraska and South Dakota into North Dakota in response to pressure from other tribes, especially the Sioux, and European-American settlers.
 During the Black Hills War, in 1876 some Arikara served as scouts for Lt.
 Col. George Armstrong Custer in the Little Bighorn Campaign.

 The three tribes are settled on the Fort Berthold reservation in North Dakota.